Fast Monocular Hand Pose Estimation on Embedded Systems: Introduction

-Considering the aforementioned reasons, in this paper, we propose a lightweight and top-down pose estimation technique, dubbed ``FastHand".
-Our method firstly detects the hand using a monocular camera, afterwards crops the Region Of Interest (ROI), and then localize its 2D landmarks based on a heatmap regression (Fig. \ref{fig:example}).
+Considering the reasons above, we propose a lightweight and top-down pose estimation technique, dubbed ``FastHand" in this paper.
+Our method firstly detects the hand using a monocular camera, afterward crops the Region Of Interest (ROI), and then localizes its 2D landmarks based on a heatmap regression (Fig. \ref{fig:example}).
 An encoder-decoder network design is employed.
 Regarding the encoder, a low amount of parameters are maintained while learning high-level information by using $1\times1$ convolution, skip connection \cite{he2016deep}, and depthwise separable convolutions \cite{chollet2017xception}.
 Concerning the decoder, an improvement in feature map resolution is achieved through a deconvolution process, which preserves the high resolution of the hand and avoids the false recognition of the background.
 Moreover, the heatmap regression accuracy is also improved.
 Extensive experiments are conducted on two publicly available datasets demonstrating our method's superior performance compared to other state-of-the-art frameworks.
 The main contributions can be summarized below: \begin{itemize} \item A novel, lightweight encoder-decoder network, entitled ``FastHand", is proposed for hand pose estimation based on heatmap regression.
-The proposed framework is able to perform on a mobile robot in real-time. \item A 2D hand landmark dataset is generated based on the Youtube3D Hands image-sequence. \item Extensive experiments are performed to demonstrate the effectiveness of the proposed method. \end{itemize}
+The proposed framework is able to perform on a mobile robot in real-time. \item A 2D hand landmark dataset is generated based on the Youtube3D Hands image-sequence \cite{kulon2020weakly}.
+The generation code\footnote{https://github.com/AnshanTJU/Youtube3DHands-2D} is made available to facilitate future studies. \item Extensive experiments are performed to demonstrate the effectiveness of the proposed method. \end{itemize}

 The rest of the paper is organized as follows.
 Section \ref{relatedwork} reviews the related study about the hand pose estimation task.
 In Section \ref{method}, the proposed method is described, while Section \ref{experimental} evaluates the system's performance and reports the comparative results.
 Finally, our paper concludes in Section \ref{conclutions}.